SerhiiCho/timeago/README.md

 timeago.Set("location", "India/Delhi")
 ```

+> Please make sure that timezone configuration is correct for your location.
+It is very important for displaying the correct datetime.

 ## Usage

 For outputting post publishing date or something else you can just pass the date to method `timeago.Take()`.
 It will count the interval between now and given date and returns converted format.